 Wearing a menstrual cup or a female condom can help reduce the amount of blood that might come out during intercourse, Ford says.
-If you're not comfortable using one of them, even a regular condom can make cleanup easier—for your partner, at least.
-Having sex in the missionary position, with the woman on her back, can also limit blood flow (thanks, gravity!), as can having sex toward the end of your period, when your flow is lighter.
+If you're not comfortable using one of these, even a regular condom can make cleanup easier—for your partner, at least.
+Having sex in the missionary position can also limit blood flow (thanks, gravity!), as can having sex toward the end of your period, when your flow is lighter.

 You've got options

 If you're not into intercourse during your period, there's no reason you can't still enjoy other sexual encounters (mess free!).
 "She can wear a tampon and the focus can be on the clitoris," says Ford, and she can still help her partner orgasm with manual or oral stimulation.

 Don't forget protection

 You can still get pregnant if you have sex while on your period.
 "Some periods last more than a week and sometimes a woman's ovulation can overlap with menstruation," says Ford.
 On top of that, sperm can live for 3 to 5 days.
 If you're on birth control and take it as directed (including during your placebo week), you should be fine—but if you skip a day or two, don't chance it without another form of protection.

 You'll also need a form of barrier protection if you don't know your partner's STI status.
 Because the cervix is more open during this time of month (which allows blood to pass), you have a slightly higher risk of infection from exposure to a sexually transmitted disease during unprotected sex, Ford says.